Future Content Marketing: A Guide to 2025

 Search Everywhere Optimisation Will Become Essential

-To succeed in this area, businesses will need to:
+To succeed here, businesses will need to:

 Personalisation Will Reach New Heights

-Personalised content can take many forms, including:
+Personalised content takes many forms, including:

-• Customised product recommendations based on past purchases.
+• Product recommendations based on past purchases.

 Embracing New Content Formats